Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 !!! note

-    On your first few cards, please check that your dictionaries are in the expected places.
+    If you are using monolingual dictionaries, on your first few cards, please check that your dictionaries are in the expected places.
+    Extra bilingual definitions should be under `Secondary Definition`, and extra monolingual definitions should be under `Extra Definitions`.

     If your dictionaries are ending up in the wrong sections, then it is likely a problem with how the template code categorizes the dictionaries.
     See [here](yomichantemplates.md#categorization-of-dictionaries){:target="_blank"} for more info.

 ### Highlighted Text as the Definition
+<i><sup>Main page: [Yomichan Template Options (Highlighted Text)](yomichantemplates.md#highlighted-text)</sup></i>

 If you want to use the highlighted text instead of the definition, simply set `opt-selection-text-enabled` to `true`.